faizul03/RoboFriends/README.md

 # robofriends
-# React to the project
+React to the project
- # 1. Clone this repo
+ 1.Clone this repo
- # 2. Run npm install 3
+ 2.Run npm install
- # 3.Run npm start
+ 3.Run npm start